AishRaikar/Walmart_Project/README.md

 Conclusion and Recommendations:
 Insights:

-Unemployment rate has a significant impact on weekly sales in certain stores.
+The unemployment rate has a significant impact on weekly sales in certain stores.
 Seasonal trends exist, with specific periods showing increased sales.
 Temperature, Consumer Price Index, and Fuel Price also influence weekly sales.
 Store Performance:

-Identified top-performing stores and the worst-performing store.
+Identified top-performing stores and the worst-performing stores.
-Observed a significant difference between the highest and lowest performing stores.
+Observed a significant difference between the highest and lowest-performing stores.
 Predictive Modeling:

 Random Forest showed the best performance among the models.